 Beth C. Kliethermes, Ph.D.
 (University of North Dakota, 2021) is a staff psychologist for the Behavioral Health Interdisciplinary Program (BHIP) with an emphasis in substance use disorders.
-Dr. Kliethermes completed a pre-doctoral internship at the George E. Wahlen VA Salt Lake City Healthcare System and a post-doctoral residency at the John J. Pershing VA Medical Center.
-As part of the Behavioral Health Interdisciplinary Program (BHIP), she provides outpatient individual and group psychotherapy, including evidence-based treatment for depression, posttraumatic stress disorder, and substance use disorders.
-Dr. Kliethermes' clinical interests include evidence-based psychotherapies, PTSD and co-occurring SUD treatment, and cognitive-behavioral approaches to conceptualization and treatment.
+Dr. Kliethermes completed a doctoral internship at the George E. Wahlen VA Salt Lake City Healthcare System.
+As part of the Behavioral Health Interdisciplinary Program (BHIP), she provides outpatient individual and group psychotherapy, including evidence-based treatment for mood and anxiety disorders, posttraumatic stress disorder, and substance use disorders.
+Dr. Kliethermes is a VA certified provider in Cognitive Processing Therapy,

+Cognitive Behavioral Therapy for Substance Use Disorders, and Advanced Training in Safety Planning Intervention.
+Dr. Kliethermes' clinical interests include evidence-based psychotherapies, posttraumatic stress disorder and co-occurring SUD treatment, and cognitive-behavioral approaches to conceptualization and treatment.
 Paul T. Korte, Ph.D.
-(Palo Alto University, 2011) is the Team Lead for the Behavioral Medicine and Neuropsychology service with clinical duties in the Primary Care - Mental Health Integration (PCMHI) program.
+(Palo Alto University, 2011) is the Truman VA's Psychology Lead as well as the Team Lead for the Behavioral Medicine and Neuropsychology service with clinical duties in the Primary Care - Mental Health Integration (PCMHI) program.
 Dr. Korte was born and raised on a farm in Northeast Missouri and completed his undergraduate degree at Quincy University.
 Knowing the Midwest could not contain his appetite for all things new, he made a break for the exotic wilderness of the San Francisco Bay Area where he received his doctorate in clinical psychology with a special emphasis in health psychology.
 He completed his internship at the St. Louis VAMC and post-doctoral residency at the Cleveland VAMC where he specialized in addictions.
 Upon completion of his training, Dr. Korte returned to Missouri for his current position.
 Dr. Korte's clinical and research interests focus on health psychology, integrated care, substance abuse, behavioral addictions, and professional development and advocacy.
-Dr. Korte has served on multiple boards and committees within the American Psychological Association, Missouri Psychological Association, and Association of VA Psychology Leaders.
+Dr. Korte is active in multiple professional associations, having served as a member, President, or Chair on multiple boards, committees, and Special Interest Groups within the American Psychological Association, Missouri Psychological Association, Association of VA Psychology Leaders, and the Society of Behavioral Medicine.